 The workbook displays Successes (2xx status codes), Authentication Errors (401/403 status codes), Throttling (429 status codes), and Other Failures (4xx status codes).

 To better understand what each of the status codes represent, we recommend reading through the documentation on Azure Key Vault status and response codes.

 View from a Key Vault resource

-To access Azure Monitor for Key Vault directly from a key Vault:
+To access Key Vault insights directly from a key Vault: